tombena/file-ops/README.md

-# JS is fun - file ops
+# Getting started with Node.js

 The basic task is to asynchronously read files from a directory, append four pieces of information to each file and then to output the results of the script (number renamed, number of errors if any, etc).